 - 1. Prepare the enrollment data file. - a.
 Keep only students who were in 12th grade. - b.
-Keep only students who were enrolled at the school for at least 165 days. - c.
+Keep only students who were enrolled as 12th graders at the school for at least 165 days. - c.
 Keep only students whose exit codes indicate that they finished the year at the school. - 2.
 Combine the prepared enrollment data file with the FAFSA file from PHEAA. - 3.
 Assign a FAFSA completion flag to each student: - a.
 COMPLETED FAFSA, if the student has a record in the PHEAA FAFSA file indicating they completed the form. - b.
-DID NOT COMPLETE FAFSA, if the student has no record in the PHEAA FAFSA file or if their record indicates they did not complete the form.
+DID NOT COMPLETE FAFSA, if the student has no record in the PHEAA FAFSA file or if their record indicates they did not complete the form. - 4.
+Calculate the FAFSA completion rate as follows: